 The vaccine is mandatory for all employees except those with an approved exemption based on certain medical conditions or on the basis of sincerely held religious beliefs.
-An exemption request must be submitted by October 8, 2014 to Janet Winder, Employee Ombudsman at 727-767-8919.
+A religious exemption request must be submitted by October 1, 2015 to Janet Winder, Employee Ombudsman at 727-767-8919.
 A medical exemption request must be submitted to Employee Health Services by October 1, 2015.

 Except in the case of a permanent medical condition, medical and religious exemption requests must be resubmitted each year.
 Please note that there is now an egg-free vaccine available for employees with a history of severe egg allergy (as documented by an allergist).

 You can download a medical exemption request form, a religious accommodation form and the Influenza Vaccination Policy here or on BeACH.

 Non-Employed Medical Staff and Other Credentialed Allied Health Professionals including ARNPs and PAs

 Physicians, PAs, ARNPs and other credentialed employees of private medical staff with clinical privileges need to receive the flu vaccine and then provide proof of immunization to the All Children's Employee Health Services by November 18, 2015.
 Failure to be immunized by that date will result in suspension of privileges until proof of immunization is provided, or until the ACH Vice President of Medical Affairs declares flu season has ended.

 These staff members may receive the vaccine through Employee Health or off campus.
 In the latter case, they must obtain proof of immunization for submission to Employee Health by November 19, 2015.

 All volunteers must receive the flu vaccine or must provide proof of immunization to Employee Health Services by November 18, 2015.